 Should I get Grammarly Premium?

 This is a challenging question and one that I can not answer for you.
-However, I can still guide you to make the right decision with some thoughts that I think you will find useful.
+However, I can still guide you to make the right decision with some thoughts that you will find helpful.

-Professional writers who make a living producing content for many clients will also find Grammarly premium worth the cost.
+Professional writers who make a living producing content for many clients will also find Grammarly’s premium worth the cost.